 Secondary Sources: What Historians Have Written

 Lepore, Jill.
 “Preface, Prologue, and Chapter 2.”
 In New York Burning: Liberty, Slavery, and Conspiracy in Eighteenth-Century Manhattan, 5-14.
 40-63.
 New York: Alfred A. Knopf, 2005.
-(Companion Canvas page.)
+(Companion Canvas page.
+See above.)